ClaveConsulting/ClavePlatformer/README.md

 ```

 Controls:
 Move with arrow-keys, jump with space.
 Show High Score with H-key.
-Throw ball with C-key
+Throw ball with C-key.
+Print winners to console by pressing Q-Key.